Netflix/vmaf/resource/doc/external_resource.md

 - [EasyVMAF](https://github.com/gdavila/easyVmaf) -- command-line tool with video preprocessing for VMAF inputs
 - [Bash wrapper script](https://gist.github.com/Audition-CSBlock/bef34e553132efad883c0f128c46d638) for running `libvmaf` through FFmpeg
 - [Command-line tool](https://github.com/BassThatHertz/video-quality-metrics) for running x264/x265 encodings and reporting PSNR, SSIM and VMAF

+### FFmpeg binaries that support libvmaf
+If you do not wish to compile FFmpeg yourself, you can download an FFmpeg binary that supports libvmaf.

+**Windows:** https://www.gyan.dev/ffmpeg/builds/.
+Download one of the git builds.
+The "git-essentials" build will suffice.

+**macOS:** https://evermeet.cx/ffmpeg/.
+You should download the **snapshot* build rather than the release build as the latter (at the time of writing) uses v1.5.2 of vmaf.

+**Linux (kernel 3.2.0+):** https://johnvansickle.com/ffmpeg/.
+Download the **git** build.
+Installation instructions, as well as how to add FFmpeg and FFprobe to your PATH, can be found [here](https://www.johnvansickle.com/ffmpeg/faq/).